 I’m going to be straightforward with you: I love Green Lantern.
 It’s my favorite comic book franchise of all time and I can safely say that these characters have been a very positive influence in my life throughout the years.
-And let’s be honest here: stories about travelling through different worlds, intergalactic wars, knowing different types of people across the universe and having a ring that can virtually do anything… who wouldn’t love that?
+And let’s be honest here: stories about traveling through different worlds, intergalactic wars, knowing different types of people across the universe, and having a ring that can virtually do anything… who wouldn’t love that?

 When it comes to Green Lantern, there is a wide variety of stories to choose from and there is a little bit of everything for everybody, so I’m sure that at least one of these choices is going to be of your liking.
 If you’re a new reader that wants to get into the vast world of the Green Lantern Corps, I hope this list of the 15 best Green Lantern comics that you MUST read works for you.

 In brightest day, in blackest night, don’t let these comics escape your sight!

 15. Three of a Kind.
 Vol. 3 #91, Green Arrow Vol. 1 #130 and The Flash Vol. 2 #135 (1998).

 The 90s were a time of change for the comic book industry as a whole, but I think DC had the most interesting changes because many of the classic characters were replaced with successors that have been well-regarded as time went on, unlike other companies.
 So in this story, Three of a Kind, we meet the 90s iterations of Green Lantern (Kyle Rayner), Green Arrow (Connor Hawke), and the Flash (Wally West).